Quantum proper time: A Finsler space from entropy and purity: Block entries of the two-mode quadratic tensor

 Analogs of the cross-mode momenta \(p_\alpha\) and \(p_\beta\) did not appear in the one-dimensional restriction.
 Their role in the effective geometry described by (\ref{eq:gQinv2dof}) arises due to the blocks \(E\), \(C\), and \(\Theta\).

 The term \((\partial g^{aj}/\partial x^k) p_a\Delta(x^kp_j)\) couples \(p_\alpha\) and \(p_\beta\) to the classical momenta \(p_a\) through antisymmetric and symmetric derivatives of the metric

-The components of \(e_\beta \otimes e_b\) (the lower row) are symmetric gradients which capture how a quantum state interprets stretching or compression of the spacetime, without introducing rotation or shearing.
+The components of \(e_\beta \otimes e_b\) (the lower row) are symmetric gradients that capture how a quantum state interprets stretching or compression of the spacetime, without introducing rotation or shearing.
 That is, quantum correlations may affect how nearby geodesics converge or diverge.
 If the spacetime metric has vorticity, then components of \(e_\alpha \otimes e_b\) are nonzero and couple the classical degrees of freedom directly to \(p_\alpha\).
-Such conditions are related to the development of non-Gaussianity through $p_{\alpha}$, as we will show in the next subsection.
+Such conditions are related to the development of non-Gaussianity through $p_{\alpha}$, as shown in Sec.~\ref{sec:riem-spec-cases}.

 The coefficients of \(e_{s_i}\otimes e_\alpha\) and \(e_{s_i}\otimes e_\beta\) arise entirely from the term \(g^{xy}\Delta(p_xp_y)\) and contribute the block

 Finally, the block containing the coefficients of the angular coordinates is